bonomani/devmon/docs/TEMPLATES.md

 These files MUST be present for the template to be read successfully, although the thresholds, transforms and exceptions files can all be empty.

-## The complete stuture of a test
+## The file structure of a test
-The filed need for the `cpu` test on a `Cisco 2950` will look like:
+The files needed for the `cpu` test on a `Cisco 2950` will look like:
 ```
 templates/cisco-2950/specs
 templates/cisco-2950/cpu/oids